 Giving back to the community

-Volunteering is a fantastic way to give back to the community, particularly for those areas where there aren’t always the funds for BSL interpreters.
+Volunteering is a fantastic way to give back to the community, particularly in those areas where there aren’t always funds for BSL interpreters.
 For most jobs, payment is absolutely necessary due to the prep work and the mental and physical demands of the job.
 Of course, you should be paid for your work.

-But events that are run by charities, or school plays, may be the types of work where volunteering could take place.
+But events that are run by charities, or school plays, maybe the types of work where volunteering could take place.